IPAD: Iterative, Parallel, and Diffusion-based Network for Scene Text Recognition: Introduction

 \section{Introduction}

-} \IEEEPARstart{N}owadays, the field of scene text detection~\cite{zhou2017east} and recognition~\cite{shi2016end} is drawing substantial research attention because of its significant role in many downstream tasks, such as text spotting~\cite{wang2022tpsnet}, text-based visual question answering~\cite{zeng2023beyond} and table parsing~\cite{shen2023divide}.
+Nowadays, the field of scene text detection~\cite{zhou2017east} and recognition~\cite{shi2016end} is drawing substantial research attention because of its significant role in many downstream tasks, such as text spotting~\cite{wang2022tpsnet} and text-based visual question answering~\cite{zeng2023beyond}.
 Scene text detection involves the localization of text instances in scene images, and scene text recognition (STR) transcribes the localized instances into an editable text format.
 STR, in particular, is laden with challenges stemming from the diversity of characters and backgrounds.
 However, the advent and progression of deep learning have facilitated the achievement of convincing results in this domain.

 Based on the decoding strategy, existing STR methods can be roughly categorized into three distinct types: Connectionist Temporal Classification (CTC) based~\cite{he2016reading,shi2016end,su2017accurate,wang2017gated,du2022svtr}, attention mechanism based~\cite{shi2018aster,baek2019wrong,li2019show,yu2020towards,bautista2022scene} and segmentation-based~\cite{liao2019scene,wan2020textscanner} methods.
 From another perspective, these methods can also be classified into autoregressive and non-autoregressive approaches.
 Specifically, autoregressive methods decode the text from left to right, and the number of regressions depends on the length of the text.
 Most attention mechanism-based methods adopt a left-to-right autoregressive decoding process.
-Recently, autoregressive methods have achieved great success in scene text recognition~\cite{li2019show,zhong2022sgbanet,bautista2022scene}.
+Recently, autoregressive methods have achieved great success in scene text recognition~\cite{li2019show,zhong2022sgbanet,bautista2022scene,yang2024masked}.